 U.S. Army Installation Management Command (IMCOM's) Externally Evaluated Full Scale Exercise (FSE) Program supports the U.S. Army Materiel Command's (USAMC) strategic focus area 2.0, installation readiness; specified task 2.4, implement protection capabilities for prevention, protection, mitigation, response, and recovery (P2MR2) from all hazards; and enabling task 2.0, assess performance through FSE.
 The FSE program provides real-time feedback to senior commanders (SC)/garrison commanders (GCs) about mission readiness and P2MR2.
 The Army is moving forward to modernize and equip to overmatch enemies in order to seize, retain, and exploit the initiative.
-As installations move beyond exercising within capability/capacity, incorporate multi-domain operations (MD0) in design and planning, and focus on strategic outcomes, FSEs continually expand.2
+As installations move beyond exercising within capability/capacity, incorporate multi-domain operations (MDO) in design and planning, and focus on strategic outcomes, FSEs continually expand.

 Installations must ask if they are resilient to disruption and can sustain operations to project power from the strategic support area in support of MDO.
 The FSE is the culminating event in the training cycle, similar to a rotation at one of the Army's combat training centers (CTCs).
 Like the CTC program, the FSE program is the cornerstone of an integrated training strategy that provides tough, highly realistic training, follows Army doctrine, and is similar to an actual incident or event.
-The focus is performance-oriented training within a specific scenario assessed against established tasks, conditions, and standards.
-The learning and experience gained from the FSE facilitates commanders' readiness assessment and sets new goals for sustainment and improvement in training and operations.
+The focus is performance-oriented training and experience gained from the FSE facilitates commanders' readiness assessment and sets new goals for sustainment and improvement in training and operations.